DepressionCenter/MDEN/SleepDataAutomation/README.md

 ## Documentation
-Most documentation is available at the Eisenberg Family Depression Center's [Knowledge Base](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/Home/).
+Documentation for this project is available at the Eisenberg Family Depression Center's [Knowledge Base](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/ArticleDet?ID=11822).

 ### Detailed Setup
 + Download the Excel-PowerQuery directory.